GDPR AND DPA NOTICE

 - Right to make a complaint to a regulatory body concerning our processing of your Personal Data.

-While you have this right, we would appreciate if you first contact us and give us the opportunity to address your concerns.
+While you have this right, we would appreciate if you contacted us first and give us the opportunity to address your concerns.

 In connection with any request pursuant to these rights, we may ask for additional information to confirm your identity and to ensure your right to access the Personal Data requested.
 Any request for additional information is a part of SI’s security measures to ensure that Personal Data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to expedite our response.

-You may exercise any or all of these rights at no cost.
+You may exercise any or all these rights at no cost.
 Where practical and not subject to statutory exemption, SI will attempt to respond to all legitimate requests within 30 days of the request.
-Occasionally, it may take us longer to respond if your request is particularly complex or you have made a number of requests.
+Occasionally, it may take us longer to respond if your request is particularly complex or you have made several requests.
 In this case, we will notify you and keep you updated.

 If you would like to exercise any of these rights, please contact: